frontenddogma/css-optimization-basics/manuscript/production.md

 * color notations to use 3-digit hex, where possible (`#fff`, not `#ffffff` or `white`);
 * value shortening (`border: 0` instead of `border: none` but also (these steps aren’t trivial!) `font-family: arial, sans-serif` instead of `font-family: arial, helvetica, sans-serif`—the fallback font is good practice but Helvetica, here, would never be used).

-As noted in the introductory section, these items can well be covered by coding guidelines but they’re also easy enough to automate and run through just before pushing our style sheets to production.
+As noted in the introductory section, these items can well be covered by coding guidelines but they’re also easy enough to automate and run through just before pushing style sheets to production.

 ### Code Minimization

-After we’ve minimized our style sheet code without impairing understandability, the next steps means to remove all the characters that aren’t needed for the style sheet to work—which makes it production-ready.
+After we’ve minimized our style sheet code without impairing understandability, the next steps means to remove all the characters that aren’t needed for the style sheet to work—this makes it production-ready.

 Note again that this is only presented as a separate step here to _illustrate_ that we can remove certain characters manually—perhaps our style guide requires us to, where possible, use 3-digit hex color values—and still are able to work with our style sheets.
 As a true manual task it would make style sheet maintenance rather cumbersome if not practically impossible.